Odd but Error-Free FastTwoSum: More General Conditions for FastTwoSum as an Error-Free Transformation for Faithful Rounding Modes: Introduction

 Round-to-odd ($\ro$) is a faithful rounding mode that will be supported by the upcoming P3109 standard for machine learning arithmetic formats.
 Akin to $\rn$, $\ro$ is an unbiased rounding mode for which the probabilistic mean value of the error for a single instance of rounding is zero.
 Unlike $\rn$, $\ro$ makes double rounding innocuous.
 Rounding to some intermediate, higher precision format via $\ro$ prior to the final rounding produces the same result as directly rounding to the destination format~\cite{boldo:ro:2005}~\cite{russinoff:verif-fp-hardware:2019}.
 An interesting application of $\ro$ is the development of multi-precision math libraries~\cite{lim:rlibm-all:popl:2022}~\cite{park:rlibm-multi:2025}.
 Given the anticipated increase in $\ro$ adoption due to upcoming standards, establishing EFT guarantees for FastTwoSum under $\ro$ will be of practical use in the design of future algorithms.

 FastTwoSum is an EFT when the operation $z = \circ(x - a)$ is exact and the rounding error $\delta = a + b - x$ is representable in floating-point.
-This paper establishes that both properties are guaranteed under all faithful rounding modes if \emph{(i) \bm{$a$} is an integer multiple of \bm{$\ulp(b)$}} and \emph{(ii) \bm{$b$} is an integer multiple of \bm{$2u^{2} \cdot \ufp(a)$}}, where $u$, $\ufp(\cdot)$, and $\ulp(\cdot)$ denote the unit round-off, unit in the first place, and unit in the last place, respectively.
-Given $p$-bits of available precision, these conditions tolerate up to a $2p-1$ exponent difference between a and b.
-This bound nearly doubles what is permitted by previously known EFT conditions for faithfully rounded FastTwoSum, making our conditions applicable to a wider input domain.
+This paper establishes that both properties are guaranteed under all faithful rounding modes if (i) $a$ is an integer multiple of $\ulp(b)$ and (ii) $b$ is an integer multiple of $2u^{2} \cdot \ufp(a)$, where $u$, $\ufp(\cdot)$, and $\ulp(\cdot)$ denote the unit round-off, unit in the first place, and unit in the last place, respectively.
+Given $p$-bits of available precision, these conditions can potentially tolerate up to a $2p-1$ exponent difference between a and b.
+For operands that satisfy our conditions, the permitted exponent difference nearly doubles that of previously known EFT conditions for faithfully rounded FastTwoSum, making our conditions applicable to a wider input domain.
 In addition to these conditions, which suffice for all faithful rounding modes including $\ro$, we present new EFT guarantees specifically tailored to $\ro$.
 We apply these conditions to the ExtractScalar algorithm - a FastTwoSum-based EFT for $\rn$ that splits a single floating-point input across two numbers while maintaining the original value~\cite{rump:accsum-1:siam:2008}.
 Specifically, we design a new variant of ExtractScalar that preserves its original properties under $\ro$.